Latent tuberculosis: Tuberculin skin testing

-The tuberculin skin test (TST) in its first iteration, the Mantoux Test, was developed in 1908.
-Tuberculin (also called purified protein derivative or PPD) is a standardized dead extract of cultured TB, injected into the skin to measure the person's immune response to the bacteria.
-If a person has been exposed to the bacteria previously, they should express an immune reaction to the injection, usually a mild swelling or redness around the site.
+The tuberculin skin test (TST) was first developed in 1908 as the Mantoux test.
+Tuberculin (also called purified protein derivative or PPD) is a standardized dead extract of cultured TB, which is injected into the skin to measure a person's immune response to the bacteria.
+If a person has been previously exposed to the bacteria, they should express an immune reaction to the injection, usually a mild swelling or redness around the injection site.
 There have been two primary methods of TST: the Mantoux test and the Heaf test.
-The Heaf test was discontinued in 2005 because the manufacturer deemed its production to be financially unsustainable, though it was previously preferred in the United Kingdom (UK) because it may require less training to administer and involved less inter-observer variation in its interpretation than the Mantoux test.
-The Mantoux test was the preferred test in the US, and is now the most widely used TST globally.
+The Heaf test was discontinued in 2005 because the manufacturer deemed its production to be financially unsustainable.
+Nevertheless, this test was previously preferred in the United Kingdom (UK) for two reasons: it may require less training to administer, and it involved less interobserver variation in interpretation than the Mantoux test did.
+The Mantoux test was the preferred test in the US, and it is the most widely used TST globally.